 The latest schedule is always viewable in the app for both managers and employees.
 Plus, they can easily message each other with employee communication tools.

 Lakrids by Bülow, one of Denmark’s most recognisable confectionary brands, began using tamigo in 2012.
 It replaced their old system of scheduling staff via emails (which often went unanswered).

 When you only have young people employed, it is a huge plus that communication about the schedule and shift exchange takes place via text message on tamigo's user-friendly app.

-Anita Møllebro, Retail Design Manager, Lakrids by Johan Bülow
+Anita Møllebro, Retail Design Manager, Lakrids by Bülow